SuyashLakhotia/NTUOSS-AngularJSWorkshop/README.md

 </html>
 ```

 > Throughout this workshop, we'll be using a CDN to include AngularJS in our HTML files like we've done above inside the `<script>` tag.
-However, you can alternatively [download the source files](https://angularjs.org) or use a tool like [Bower](https://bower.io/).
+However, you can alternatively [download the source files](https://angularjs.org) or use a package manager like [Bower](https://bower.io/).

 The `ng-app` directive defines where an Angular application is running on our page.
-In order to bind data in our application, we have to first set up a model for Angular to read data from.
+In order to bind data to our view, we have to first set up a model for Angular to read data from.

 Create a text box inside `<div ng-app>`.